-See also "Potential Risks Relating to Significant Operations in Foreign Countries" described under the heading "Risks and Uncertainties" in the Company's MD&A for the fiscal year ended December 31, 2022, and incorporated by reference herein.
-The Company has filed the MD&A with the Canadian securities regulators and it is available on SEDAR at www.sedar.com.
+See also "Potential Risks Relating to Significant Operations in Foreign Countries" described under the heading "Risks and Uncertainties" in the Company's MD&A for the fiscal year ended December 31, 2023, and incorporated by reference herein.
+The Company has filed the MD&A with the Canadian securities regulators and it is available on SEDAR+ at www.sedarplus.ca.